 Malicious actors, posing as telecom operators, law enforcement officers, or colleagues, are convincing Russians to download malware.
-This warning was issued by the Department for Combating Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of Russia.
+This warning comes from the Department for Combating Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of Russia.

 Malicious software does not appear on a device out of nowhere.
 The goal of the attackers is to bypass your caution and force you to voluntarily install a malicious APK file on your Android phone.